Vancouver Island wedding planners

 Reception flow

-Announces transitions, coordinates toasts, first dance, cake cutting, send-off.
+Announces transitions and coordinates toasts, first dance, cake cutting, send-off.

 Problem-solving